World Barista Championship: Competition format

 There are three rounds of judging over two days.
 The first round included 55 national barista champions in 2018.
 The top 15 competitors advance to a second (semi-finals) round, plus the addition of a wildcard placing.
 The final round comprises the top scoring six baristas from the semi-finals round and takes place on the last day of the competition.
-In each round competitors present a 15-minute routine in which they must prepare and serve a total of 12 drinks: (4) espresso, (4) milk beverages, and (4) ‘signature beverages’ (a non-alcoholic espresso-based cocktail) to each of four sensory judges.
+In each round competitors present a 15-minute routine in which they must prepare and serve a total of 12 drinks: (4) espresso, (4) milk beverages, and (4) 'signature beverages' (a non-alcoholic espresso-based cocktail) to each of four sensory judges.
 Baristas commonly perform the same routine in each of the rounds that they compete.

 The four judges award points on a variety of factors including the taste and balance of the barista's beverages as well as their presentation.
-A technical judge grades their technique and cleanliness in the national championships and preliminary rounds.
-The judges’ points are totalled to produce a final score for each barista in each round.
+A technical judge grades their technique and cleanliness on a range of technical and sensory attributes.
+The judges' points are totalled to produce a final score for each barista in each round.
 The baristas with the highest scores advance from the first and second rounds, and the barista with the greatest score in the final round wins the title.

+In 2023, the SCA updated the rules and regulations and now allow the use of infused and co-fermented coffees in baristas' routines.

 Organization

-The WBC is operated by World Coffee Events (WCE), which was established by the Specialty Coffee Association of America (SCAA) and the Speciality Coffee Association of Europe (SCAE) to run a portfolio of international coffee events.
+The WBC is operated by World Coffee Events (WCE), and is one of seven World Coffee Championships which was established by the Specialty Coffee Association of America (SCAA) and the Speciality Coffee Association of Europe (SCAE) to run a portfolio of international coffee events.
 Since the SCAA and SCAE have unified in 2017, WCE is a part of this global organization called the Specialty Coffee Association (SCA).

 The national barista competitions are each organized by their respective national coffee organizations.